jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 |   6  |         379.2         |         392.6         |
 |   7  |         501.4         |         395.2         |
 |   8  |         517.3         |         420.3         |

-### First 8 Modes

-Below are GIFs of the first 8 modes for each body.
-The first two look to be the same, but the rest are not.

 <img src="/images/generative_drone_mode1_comparison.gif" alt="" class="inline">
 <img src="/images/generative_drone_mode2_comparison.gif" alt="" class="inline">